Mridangam: Legend

 In ancient Hindu sculpture, painting, and mythology, the mridangam is often depicted as the instrument of choice for a number of deities including Ganesha (the remover of obstacles) and Nandi, who is the vehicle and follower of Shiva.
 Nandi is said to have played the mridangam during Shiva's primordial tandava dance, causing a divine rhythm to resound across the heavens.
 The mridangam is thus also known as "deva vaadyam," or "Divine Instrument".

 History

 Over the years, the mridangam evolved and was made from different kinds of wood for increased durability, and today, its body is constructed from the wood of the jackfruit tree.
 It is widely believed that the tabla, the mridangam's Hindustani musical counterpart, was first constructed by splitting a mridangam in half.
 With the development of the mridangam came the tala (rhythm) system.

-The mridangam has a large role in Newa music.
-One of the earliest Nepal Bhasa manuscripts on music is a treatise on this instrument called Mridanga anukaranam.

 The range of its use has changed over the years.
 In the old days, percussionists were only employed to accompany the lead player, often the vocalist.
 Now its use is not restricted to accompaniment, and it is used for solo performances.